Freddie2024/challenges/agile-workflow-and-user-stories/user-stories.md

 - [ ] Ensure all text and alerts are translated accurately into both English and German based on the selected language.
 - [ ] Save the user’s language preference in the app’s settings.
 - [ ] Test the functionality to ensure that the selected language applies to all text and alerts during and after account creation.

 ---

-Here’s the revised User Story that allows users to choose between the default Pomodoro intervals of either 50-10 or 20-5:

----